junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean decides, he wants nothing more.

-He falls into sleep with a quiet smile.
+He falls into sleep with a peaceful smile.

 <br>